 If you're on the receiving end of an alimony obligation, take a moment to consider how much you're actually receiving after the IRS takes a bit.
 If you receive $12,000 a year in taxable alimony and this bumps you into a 25 percent tax bracket, you're actually only receiving $9,000 a year in spousal support.
 If you're negotiating for alimony, take a moment to consider how it will affect your tax bracket and your overall tax liability.

 Who Claims the Kids?

 Claiming your children as dependents reduces your taxable income by $4,000 each in the 2015 tax year, increasing to $4,050 in 2016.
 The IRS takes the default position that the custodial parent -- the one with whom the children live at least six months of the year -- has the right to claim dependent deductions for them.
 But the tax code allows a custodial parent to give these deductions to the other parent by signing IRS Form 8332.
 If you have three children, this reduces his taxable income by $12,000 in 2015, something that should be taken into consideration when hammering out a fair and equitable divorce settlement.
 These deductions are far more valuable to the parent with the higher income, so they can be a valuable negotiating tool.

 These are just a few of the ways taxes can impact your divorce in NJ.
-If you have any questions concerning a NJ divorce, call Peter Van Aulen an experienced New Jersey divorce lawyer for a free consultation.
+If you have any questions concerning a NJ divorce, call Peter Van Aulen an experienced New Jersey divorce lawyer for a free 30 minute in office consultation.